Nigel Mansell: 1991–1992: Return to Williams

-Other Formula One records set in 1992 that he still holds are the highest percentage of pole positions in a season (88%), most wins from pole position in a season (nine) and most runner-up championship finishes before becoming World Champion (three).
-Mansell also holds the record for obtaining pole position and scoring the fastest lap and subsequently retiring from the race (1987 German Grand Prix, 1990 British Grand Prix, 1992 Japanese Grand Prix, and 1992 Italian Grand Prix).
-He is the driver having the most wins (31) without ever winning Monaco.
+Other Formula One records set in 1992 that he still holds, as of 2025, are: the highest percentage of pole positions in a season (87.5%, 14 out of 16 Grands Prix); most Grand Prix wins before becoming World Champion (29th win achieved at the 1992 German Grand Prix and crowned World Champion with a 2nd place at the 1992 Hungarian Grand Prix); most runner-up championship finishes before becoming World Champion (three, being 1986, 1987 and 1991); most Grands Prix where the same driver started from pole, scored the fastest lap, and crashed out (four, being the 1987 German Grand Prix, 1990 British Grand Prix, 1992 Japanese Grand Prix, and 1992 Italian Grand Prix).
+Mansell is also the driver with the most wins among those who never won at Monaco (31, having surpassed Jim Clark's previous record of 25 with his 26th win at the 1992 San Marino Grand Prix).

 He won the BBC Sports Personality of the Year award again in 1992, one of only four people to have won the award twice.

 During this season, Mansell gained a reputation for a psychological competitiveness and mind games.
 After the announcement by the FIA that the organization would be weighing drivers, Mansell, known for ignoring diet, starved and dehydrated himself the day prior to weigh-ins.
 This measure led to Mansell weighing less than his teammate Riccardo Patrese by half a kilogram.